facebook

 And then she sat down.

-One important note: Sam chose the Classic cushion fill, which is the firmer option.
-If you’re someone who absolutely needs a softer feel from the start, BenchMade Modern also offers a Down Alternative fill — plushier, more relaxed, but still supportive.
+Worth knowing: Sam chose the Classic cushion fill, which is the more structured option.
+If you prefer a softer feel from the start, BenchMade Modern also offers a Down Alternative fill — plushier, more relaxed, but still supportive.
 Both need occasional fluffing.

 Close-up of the Basil Performance Weave fabric on the BenchMade Modern Archie Sectional